karurb92/ldam_str_bn/README.md

     * Each stratification class uses its own set of gammas and betas
     * The underlying idea of stratification is the assumption that for different stratification classes, distributions of labels differ significantly.
 Therefore, they should be made even before being fed to the network.

 We artificially made medical imaging dataset to be highly imbalanced (with different imbalance ratios). `strat_data_generator` `utils_sc.draw_data()` implement this functionality.
-Then, we implemented stratified batch normalization (`models.strat_bn_simplified`) within a ResNet model (`models.resnet`) with use of label-distribution-aware loss function(LDAM)(`losses`).
-In the end, we perform unit tests by `unittest` python module for both the loss function and stratified batch normalization to check if they function correctly.
+Then, we implemented stratified batch normalization (`models.strat_bn_simplified`) within a ResNet model (`models.resnet`) with use of Label-Distribution-Aware loss function (`losses`).
+In the end, we perform unit tests with `unittest` python module for both the loss function and stratified batch normalization to check if they function correctly.